idebate/wireless-camera-control/README.md

 Future
 ------

-Move beyond proof of concept for switch joystick.
-Next on line is a usage case for a potentiometer joystick in order to allow for speed control.
+Move beyond proof of concept for switch and potentiometer joystick for direction control.
+Next on line is implementation of speed control with potentiometer joystick.

 Licence
 -------